FB

 Port Arthur Historic Site

-The former convict penal colony — Australia's most documented haunted location, with thousands of recorded paranormal encounters over decades.
-The Lantern Ghost Tour here is one of Australia's highest-rated tourism experiences.
-Consistent sightings in the Separate Prison, the Asylum, and the burial ground.
+A former convict penal colony and Australia's most documented haunted location, with thousands of recorded encounters over decades.
+The lantern-lit ghost tour is one of the country's highest-rated experiences, with consistent reports in the Separate Prison, the asylum, and the burial ground on the Isle of the Dead.

 2